oxodao/sshelter-ui/README.md

 ## Usage

 Once installed, you simply have to run the sshelter command.
-There is no shorcut made yet so it wont be found in your standard app launcher.
+There is no shortcut made yet, so it won't be found in your standard app launcher.

 The first time, you will be greeted with a prompt to login.
-Fill the information and you will have an icon in your system tray.
+Fill the information, then you will have an icon in your system tray.
 When right-clicked, it will give you a list of your machine.
 In the future, clicking on them will silently connect in SSH to them so that you can access your port forwardings.

 ## Roadmap
 - [x] Implementing basic auto-sync